The safest, most effective therapies for optimal health!

 Then start with small dose (1 level tablespoon of coffee) simmered 15 min in 2 - 3 cups water, and cooled down to luke warm.
 Lie down on old towels on left side and slowly allow coffee formula to feed into colon.
 Then can turn on back or right side for best results.
 Retain for minimum 10 minutes if you can.
 If not, you can make a double dose of coffee next time and reserve half of it in case not able to retain the first dose for 10 or more minutes.

-The Gold Roast coffee is THE best - has a wonderful effect!
+Gold Roast Coffee is THE best - has a wonderful effect!

 Buy Gold Roast Coffee now